|

 a co-ordinate into the navigation console.
 "Hold this thing down

-while he went to the flight control and initiated a new journey in the
+indicated while he went to the flight control and initiated a new journey

-vortex.
-He didn't tell her where they were going.
-She thought it better
+in the vortex.
+He didn’t tell her where they were going.
+She thought

-not to ask.
-If he didn't want to tell her, then he must have good reason.
+it better not to ask.
+If he didn’t want to tell her, then he must

-as they came out of the vortex and into ordinary space.
-"I never
+Doctor murmured as they came out of the vortex and into ordinary space.

-the viewscreen.
+planet that filled the viewscreen.
 Wyn looked, too.
-It was about the same size as Earth,
+It was about the same

-with two large continents which seemed mostly red, as if there was a lot
+size as Earth, with two large continents mostly red, as if there was a

-of desert.
-He was talking under his breath in a language that the TARDIS
+lot of desert.
+He was talking under his breath in a language that the

 "Unidentified craft, do not approach the Transduction Barrier without

-authorisation."
-Wyn jumped as the voice seemed to fill the console
+authorisation.”
+Wyn jumped as the voice filled the console room.

 The Doctor moved to the communications console and opened a channel.
 He